 What is a lobectomy?

 A lobectomy is a major surgery with serious risks and potential complications.
 You may have less invasive treatment options.
-Consider getting a second opinion about all of your treatment choices before having a lobectomy.
+Consider getting a second opinion about all your treatment choices before having a lobectomy.

 Other procedures that may be performed